Table of Contents

 Do campaign performance and viewability correlate?

-What is viewability.
-Should I worry about it?
+What is viewability and should I worry about it?

 What are the main differences in the reporting vs. traditional cookie solutions?